LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/VoiceandVideoforiOSSDK/GettingStarted.md

 #import <LPCoAppSDK/LPCoApp.h>
 ```

 **Note:** If you do not have a bridging header yet, simply create a new Objective-C file in your project.
-XCode will ask to create a briding header for you.
+Xcode will ask to create a briding header for you.
 For **Objective-C** projects, you can directly import the header in your *.m* file.

 #### Step 2: Code Calls